Public Safety

 Policy

-- Design Safer Streets: Prioritize road repairs to include integrated safety features such as clear striping, high-visibility crosswalks, and traffic-calming design to prevent accidents and protect all users.
+• Design Safer Streets: Prioritize road repairs to include integrated safety features such as clear striping, high-visibility crosswalks, and traffic-calming design to prevent accidents and protect its users.

-- Illuminate Public Spaces: Systematically upgrade lighting in parks, trails, and commercial corridors to increase visibility, deter illegal activity, and restore community confidence after dark.
+• Illuminate Public Spaces: Upgrade lighting in parks, trails, and commercial areas to increase visibility, deter illegal activity, and restore peace-of-mind after dark.

-- Implement a Realistic Homelessness Strategy: Enact a three-tier framework that provides rapid housing for those ready to accept it, treatment and rehabilitation for those who need it, and mandated care for the severely ill who cannot help themselves, ending the cycle of street suffering.
+• Implement a Realistic Homelessness Strategy: Enact a three-tier framework that provides rapid housing for those ready to accept it, treatment and rehabilitation for those who need it, and care for those who cannot help themselves.

-- Deploy Layered Security: Strategically use licensed public safety officers and private security in business districts to address quality-of-life crimes, freeing sworn police to focus on violent and serious offenses.
+• Deploy Layered Security: Strategically use licensed public safety officers and private security in business districts to address quality-of-life crimes, allowing our police force to focus on violent and serious offenses.

 Why This Matters